Table of Contents

 During the fight, one or two players will need to reflect Matthias.
 He will cast a protective bubble and target one player.
 This one player will be his key focus for this attack during the fight.
 The fixation will change if they die at any point.
 Once this attack happens, a player needs to reflect the projectiles back at Matthias to remove the Blood Shield stacks he has.
 Failure to fully reflect his projectiles, will result in a secondary player reflecting him to break the shield.

 One thing to keep in mind here is reflect skills that destroy projectiles will not work in this fight.
-They will save your allies from being killed by the attack, but they will not remove the stacks from Matthias’ Blood Shield.
+They will save your allies from being killed, but they can also cause problems with reflecting the attack if placed on the boss.

-Note: It’s always important to have a backup reflector in case the primary has to deal with poison, profane or has become sacrificed.
+Note: It’s always important to have a backup reflector for when the primary has to deal with poison, profane or has become sacrificed.

 This is another mechanic that’s similar to Unstable Blood Magic.
-A random player will be given corruption.
+A random player is given corruption.
 Once selected, they must make use of the fountains around the arena to clear their poison.
 You will need to have the mastery Forsaken Waters to use these fountains.

 Groups will usual use the fountains in a clockwise rotation around the room.
 Starting with either fountains located closest to the door.
 This is group preference, some groups may do it differently.

-Abomination: During the final phase, sacrifice will no longer affect the group.
+Abomination: During the last 40%, sacrifice will no longer happen.

 This is the first phase of four.
 Throughout the arena, icy patches will spawn.
-These patches will slow players who’re within range, and cause knockdown.
-These patches should be focused by players with radial burning skills.
-Patches that are left on the field, will cause issues for players trying to clear corruption in the fountains.
+These patches will slow players who’re within range.
+Ice patches can only be cleared by burning skills.
+So players with these skills should focus them.
+Patches that are left in the arena will cause issues for players clearing corruption in the fountains.

-Abomination: Icy Patches seem to spawn at a faster rate.
+Abomination: Icy Patches spawn at a faster rate.

 The key to this phase is to keep moving.
 Standing still will apply burning.
 During this phase there will also be fire tornadoes that move around the arena randomly.
 If caught by a tornado, it will inflict burning and throw you off in a random direction.
 The key to this phase is to make sure you’re not taking excessive damage and stay together as a group for healing.

-This phase has a few more mechanics than the others.
+This phase has a few extra mechanics compared to the others.
 You will need to stand still, preferably in the center of the arena.
 If you move too much you will gain stacks of Unbalanced.
-When you hit 10 stacks of this effect you will be knocked down.
-You can however remove the stacks by standing still once you hit 10 for a moment.
-If you see you’re close to 10 stacks, move a little to raise the count, then stand still while you have 10.
-There will be a large marker above your head to indicate this.
-Just time your movements carefully because of “Zealous Benediction”.
+Once 10 stacksis applied players will be knocked down for a short period.
+You can however remove the stacks by standing still once you hit 10.
+Players may want to force themselves up to 10 stacks and clear the debuff.
+This will stop yourself from being knocked down while trying to move out from the center.

-Around the central area, a storm cloud will appear.
+Outside the central area, a storm cloud will appear.
 Standing in the cloud will cause high damage and down, or even kill anyone stood within it.
-For this phase, you should be mindful of its location as there will be moments where you have to move out.
+For this phase, you need to be mindful of its position as there will be moments where you have to move out.
 There will only be one ring during the first phase of this.

 Abomination: Once this phase triggers while fighting the abomination, there will be two storm clouds that cover most of the arena space.